autolab/Autolab-CLI/README.md

 - [libcurl](https://curl.haxx.se/libcurl/): For HTTP operations
 - [rapidjson](https://github.com/Tencent/rapidjson): For JSON processing

+CMake is already setup to automatically handle acquiring and setting up rapidjson.

-Please make sure the dependencies are installed prior to building.
+Please make sure openssl and libcurl libraries are installed prior to building.
+They can usually be installed with the system's package manager on Linux.

 ### Getting Client Credentials